snorremd/postkasse/README.md

 # Run the backup command with the example config, requires Fastmail account and token
 cargo run -- backup
 ```

+## Aknowledgements

+This project is essentially glue code between three great projects without which this little CLI tool would not be possible.

+- [Stalwart Labs](https://stalw.art/) with their JMAP client and JMAP parser libraries
+- [OpenDAL](https://opendal.apache.org/) for the storage provider abstraction allowing pluggable storage
+- [Tantivy](https://github.com/quickwit-oss/tantivy) for the local indexing and search capabilities by [Quickwit](https://quickwit.io/)

 ## License